Mike Yastrzemski Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.3 K/9, the ninth-best in MLB.
+- The pitching staff for the Cardinals has a collective 9.3 K/9, the eighth-best in the league.

-- The Cardinals' 4.48 team ERA ranks 21st across all MLB pitching staffs.
+- The Cardinals' 4.39 team ERA ranks 17th across all league pitching staffs.

-- Cardinals pitchers combine to rank 18th in baseball in home runs surrendered (27 total, 1.2 per game).
+- Cardinals pitchers combine to give up 29 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- The Cardinals will send Woodford (1-2) to the mound for his fifth start of the season.
-He is 1-2 with a 6.05 ERA and 12 strikeouts through 19 1/3 innings pitched.
+- Matz (0-3) takes the mound for the Cardinals in his fifth start of the season.
+He has a 6.55 ERA in 22 2/3 innings pitched, with 24 strikeouts.

-- In his most recent outing on Wednesday against the Arizona Diamondbacks, the righty went five innings, giving up four earned runs while surrendering seven hits.
+- The left-hander last pitched on Saturday against the Seattle Mariners, when he went 5 1/3 innings, allowing four earned runs while giving up four hits.

-- In four games this season, the 26-year-old has an ERA of 6.05, with 5.6 strikeouts per nine innings.
-Opponents are hitting .342 against him.
+- The 31-year-old has an ERA of 6.55, with 9.8 strikeouts per nine innings, in four games this season.
+Opponents have a .302 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.